Growing Chives For Mild Oniony Goodness

 Garden fresh chives should be eaten right after harvest for the best flavor.
-But if you can’t eat them right away, there’s ways to store them once you’ve brought them in from the garden.
+But if you can’t eat them right away, there are ways to store them once you’ve brought them in from the garden.

-For longer-term storage, finely chop your chives and place them into ice cube trays.
+Finely chop your chives and place them into ice cube trays for longer-term storage.
 Use just enough water to cover the chives, and then freeze them.
 Defrost in a mesh strainer over a bowl to allow the water to drain off before use.

 While chives can be dehydrated, they will lose a lot of their flavor.
 Freeze-drying is a better process for preparing chives for dry storage.

 Occasionally, a clump of chives can become old enough that the center dies out.
 This doesn’t mean the rest of the plant’s not viable, though.
-Remove the plant from the soil carefully so as to not damage roots, and pull off the living bulblets from the outside of the clump.
-You can then compost the center and replant the newly-divided segments.
+Remove the plant from the soil carefully to not damage roots, and pull off the living bulblets from the outside of the clump.
+You can then compost the center and replant the newly-divided segments in well-drained soil.

 Damping off is a fungal problem that lives in the soil.
-Caused by fusarium or pythium fungi, it causes newly-germinated plants to fall over and die, and can also cause root rot to older chives.
+Caused by fusarium or pythium fungi, it causes newly-germinated plants to fall over and die and can also cause root rot to older chives.
 Some biofungicidal agents like MycoStop are effective against the fungal spread.
-Only plant seed from sources which guarantee disease-free seeds.
+Only plant seed from sources that guarantee disease-free chive seeds.